nonchris/discord-role-selection/README.md

-# discord-bot-template
+# role selection bot
-Generic, functional bot based on discord.py
-Including a custom help command and ping command, utils for easy embed creation, logging configuration, and a general bot setup
+A first approach to a role-selection-bot for discord using drop down menus and slash commands.

 ## setup
 ##### Using pip to install the bot as editable package: